PandaTechAM/be-lib-fluent-importer/README.md

 ### Installation

-Add a reference to the `PandaFileImporter` project in your solution.
+Add a reference to the `PandaTechFileImporter` project in your solution.

 ### Usage